allenrahbar/portfolio-project-one/README.md

 - [Contact me](assets/wireframes/wirecontactpc.png)

 ## Technologies Used
-- HTML
-- CSS
+* HTML - Mark-up language using semantic structure.
+* CSS -  Cascading style sheet used to style.
-- JS
+* JS - JS was only used for submitting the form.
+* Gitpod.io - for writing the code.
+Using the command line for committing and pushing to Git Hub
+* GitHub - Used to host repository
+* GIT - for version control of the project.

 ## Programs Used
-- Balsamiq for wireframes.
+* Balsamiq -for wireframes.
-- Gitpod to write the code.
+* Gitpod - to write the code.
-- Github is used to store the repository.
+* Github - is used to store the repository.
+* GIT - for version control of the project.
-- Google fonts were used for all text on the site.
+* Google fonts - were used for all text on the site.
-- Fontawesome used for icons.
+* Fontawesome - used for icons.
+* Grammerly - used for checking for spelling and grammar typos for README.
+* Favicon - used to create favicon for page.
+* Tiny PNG - to resize images.

 ## Features